caseywatts/caseywatts.github.io/book/all-chapters.md

 This illustrates the _Dual Pathway Model of Fear_ (LeDoux).
 I am using fear here as a vivid example, but the core idea applies to non-fear emotions as well.

-The _low road_ path is much faster than the _high road_ one. <!-- #content I think having a transition sentence would be helpful, as the paragraph makes me uncertain if the different paths are involved in the "Dual Pathway Model of Fear".
-If this is the case, you could say something along the lines of "The Dual Pathway Model of Fear is characterized by a "low road" and a "high road"."
+The _low road_ path is much faster than the _high road_ one. <!-- #content I think having a transition sentence would be helpful, as the paragraph makes me uncertain if the different paths are involved in the "Dual Pathway Model of Fear."
+If this is the case, you could say something along the lines of "The Dual Pathway Model of Fear is characterized by a "low road" and a "high road.""
 I like how you mention that the "inner brain" is the Limbic System, and while you mention the cortex later on, I think mentioning it here would be okay.
  --> The low road processes emotions very quickly, on the scale of milliseconds.
 It only has to go through the _inner brain_ (limbic system), which is a much shorter path.
 Humans and animals both have this part of the brain.
 It is older than the _outer brain_ in evolutionary terms.
 The inner brain is where fear is experienced.

 ![The "inner brain" or "low road" pathway is shorter and faster.](assets/brain%20emotion%20path.png)